Sanil918/SocialCognition_Analysis/README.md

-# Can mentalizing interacting shapes lead to empathy in humans?---------
+# Can mentalizing interacting shapes lead to empathy in humans?

 This project was worked on during Neuromatch Academy (NMA), 2020.
 We were mentored by Dr. Marlene Cohen and Dr. Laura Mikula.
 Here is the [link](https://www.youtube.com/watch?v=ZSeQvp-rpTE) to our presentation.